Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listing/custom-post-id

-Використвується у методі jet_engine()->listings->data->get_current_object_id() для отримання ID поточного об'єкта. У випадку зі стандартними об'єктами - пост, юзер, терм і т.п. - ми точно знаємо який проперті об'єкта зберігає його ІД. У випалку з кастомними - ні. Але метод get_current_object_id використовуються у багатьох місцях для точного визначення ІД об'єкта. І завдяки даному фільтру ми можемо визначати цей ІД для кастомних об'єктів.
+Used in the jet_engine()->listings->data->get_current_object_id() method to retrieve the ID of the current object.
+For standard objects like posts, users, terms, etc., we know exactly which property of the object holds its ID.
+However, for custom objects, this is not always the case.
+But the get_current_object_id method is used in many places to accurately determine the object's ID.
+Thanks to this filter, we can determine this ID for custom objects.

-Цей хук спрацьовує у випадках, коли jet_engine()->listings->data->get_current_object_id() зіткнувся з об'єктом, обробка якого не прописана в цьому методі напряму. Це будь-який об'єкт крім WP_Post, WP_User, WP_Term, WP_Comment, Jet_Engine_Queried_Repeater_Item
+This hook is triggered in cases where jet_engine()->listings->data->get_current_object_id() encounters an object whose processing is not directly specified in this method.
+This is any object except for WP_Post, WP_User, WP_Term, WP_Comment, Jet_Engine_Queried_Repeater_Item.

 **Args:**

-* `$post_id` - int|false - дефолтний ІД з функції get_the_ID().
+* `$post_id` - int|false - The default ID from the get_the_ID() function.
-* `$object` - object - об'єкт для якого ми отримуємо ІД.
+* `$object` - object - The object for which we are retrieving the ID.

 **Location:**
 /includes/listings/data.php